 The underlying investments of this Fund do not take into account the EU criteria for environmentally sustainable economic activities; however, due to the combination of the four global challenges/structural issues with the taxonomy objectives, the investments can contribute in particular to the objectives of climate change mitigation and adaptation to climate change.

 d) "Investment strategy"

-The Fund aims to achieve long-term capital appreciation, while taking into account its sustainable investment objective (within the meaning of Article 9 of the Disclosure Regulation).
+The Fund aims to achieve reasonable performance, taking into account the sustainable investment objective (within the meaning of Article 9 of the Disclosure Regulation).